RokkuDayo/EVOTEX/README.md

+# EVOTEX | Codemasters EVO Texture Format Tool

-A tool for the texture formats in the Codemasters EVO engine.
+A tool for reading and creating textures for games using the Codemasters EVO engine.